focusaurus/peterlyons.com-zola/content/problog/2016-09-best-regular-expression-dev-tools.md

 ## Honorable Mention

+[Olaf Neumann Regex-Generator](https://regex-generator.olafneumann.org) is a brilliant tool that starts with your input text, autosuggests common patterns, and guides you through building your regex.

 [RegExplained](http://www.regexplained.co.uk/) has a great railroad diagram visualization of your regular expression.

 [regexr](http://www.regexr.com/) is also handy although not as polished as RegEx 101.